hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

 !!! type attention "Workspace ID"
     The Workspace ID need to be a **unique** string.
 Please avoid duplications with user IDs, Research Group IDs and other Workspace names.

-[//]: # (TODO remove when fixed)

-!!! type note "Notification"
-    After requesting the Workspace creation, a notification will be send.
-The content with "data point not found" may be confusing, but still your request is successfully submitted.

 [//]: # (TODO remove note after changing to IAM-Tool)

 !!! type note "processing time"